Brought To You By Macalester Students

-53. Make fifteen new friends in your first-year course.
+53. Make 15 new friends in your first-year course

 The first requirement at Mac is a first-year course, taken during your initial semester.
 Capped at 16 students and often residential—meaning that you can live with your classmates and push through homework together, meet for dinner and gossip about the professor.